 The fault lines in FAULT LINES is between cultures and language in art and technology innovation.
 The challenge is to create a space where the two can come together and cohabit.
 For the technology sector the goal is to stimulate innovation and acceptance.
 For ‘critical arts’ the goal may be to ask the hard questions, to challenge ideas, answer ethical concerns.
 This is not always easy, but maybe, just maybe, it can lead to better art, and better technology.
 The fault lines between art and technology are our inspiration, but we need our wits about us too.

-Kasia Molga is developing a work on the Future of the City for Taipei Arts Festival.
-This commission builds on FutureEverything’s programme in Singapore in 2015, and involves collaboration with Taiwan’s world leading technology sector as well as Taipei city partners.
+Positively Charged by Kasia Molga.
+An art installation which used smart technologies to create a vision of a future Taipei City, exploring new ways of harvesting and circulating personal energy.
+Premiered at Taipei Arts Festival at the Digital Art Centre, 7 August – 3 September 2017.
+This commission built on FutureEverything’s programme in Singapore in 2015, and involves collaboration with Taiwan’s world leading technology sector as well as Taipei city partners.

 every thing every time by Naho Matsuda.
 What stories can be uncovered from a city?
 The first commission for CityVerve.
 The work used various data streams – from sensors measuring weather, traffic and travel – to create an ephemeral, poetic narrative that was displayed across Manchester.
 The commission brief was shaped by community forums, and responds to themes and technologies in the CityVerve project.